National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 NPS image

-Guided tours of Winsor Castle are offered every 1/2 hour.
+Tours of Winsor Castle are offered throughout the day.

-If you have only an hour - Join a ranger for a 25 minute guided tour of historic Winsor Castle.
+If you have only an hour - Join a ranger for a tour of historic Winsor Castle.
 Check out the the visitor center and museum.
-Wander the grounds to visit the other historic buildings or walk the 1/2 mile trail.
+Wander the grounds and visit the other historic buildings or walk the 1/2 mile trail.

-If you have more than an hour - Join a ranger for a 25 minute guided tour of historic Winsor Castle.
+If you have more than an hour - Join a ranger for one of the tours of historic Winsor Castle that are offered throughout the day.
 Wander the grounds and visit the other historic buildings.
-Check out the visitor center and museum.
+Check out the visitor center, 25-minute Pipe Spring movie, and museum.
 Attend any of the scheduled demonstrations and talks.
 Walk the 1/2 mile trail and enjoy the park's wild and domestic animals.